adrianschlatter/threadlib/README.rst

 .. image:: docs/imgs/thread-G1o2-ext.png
         :alt: G1/2 external thread

+(Note: You need to specify whether you want internal ("-int") or external ("-ext") thread here.)
 Then, add the support you want.
 In the simplest case, a cylinder (which is what nut(...) uses):

 .. code-block:: OpenSCAD